-Guyana Launches Humanitarian Relief Effort to Support Jamaica After Hurricane Melissa - Guyana Chronicle
+Guyana launches humanitarian relief effort to support Jamaica after Hurricane Melissa - Guyana Chronicle

 chainsaws to support immediate response efforts in Jamaica.
 This support is being executed

-through a collaborative Government-private sector initiative under the coordination of the CDC and the leadership of the Prime Minister,” a press release by the CDC read.
+through a collaborative Government-private sector initiative under the coordination of the CDC and the leadership of the Prime Minister,” a press release by the CDC on Thursday said.

 The CDC is continuously working closely with the Caribbean Disaster Emergency Management Agency (CDEMA) and other regional partners to support ongoing relief efforts.
 The Director General confirmed that Guyana stands ready to provide additional technical, logistical, and humanitarian assistance as recovery needs evolve.
 Key teams, including the Guyana-CARICOM Disaster Relief Unit (G-CDRU) and the CARICOM Operational Support Team (COST), are currently on standby for deployment to assist with response and recovery efforts on the ground.